-- (a) The company has contingent liabilities in respect of performance bonds and supplier guarantees given in the normal course of business. - (b) During the year the Royal BAM Group n.v. drew down on the revolving credit facility of €400m, to which the Company and other Group entities, is a guarantor.
-On 24 April 2020, the committed revolving credit facility was extended by one year to 31 March 2024, with the committed amount reducing to €360m from 1 April 2023.
-The utilisation of this facility as at December 2020 was €400m (2019: nil).
+- (a) The company has contingent liabilities in respect of performance bonds and supplier guarantees given in the normal course of business. - (b) Royal BAM Group n.v. has a revolving credit facility, to which BAM Nuttall Limited and other Group entities, is a guarantor.
+The revolving credit facility is €400m (2020: €400m), with a maturity date of March 2024.
+The utilisation of this facility as at 31 December 2021 was £nil (2020: fully drawn, fully repaid within the first quarter of 2021).
 The directors are satisfied that Royal BAM Group n.v. is currently able to fulfil all its obligations under these agreements without recourse to any of the guarantors. - (c) The company is party to various claims arising in the ordinary course of business.
 Provision has been made within the financial statements where necessary.
-The directors are of the view that other claims have no significant impact on the result of the group and company. - (d) The Parent Company, along with other Group entities, is party to a guarantee in respect of any individual Company's overdraft balance within the cash pooling facility with ABNAMRO Bank n.v.
-At 31 December 2020 there were nil (2019: nil) overdraft balances in companies in the cash pooling facility.
-The net overdraft position in the cash pooling facility as at 31 December 2020 was nil (2019: nil).
+The directors are of the view that other claims have no significant impact on the result of the company. - (d) The parent company, along with other Group entities, is party to a guarantee in respect of any individual Company's overdraft balance within the cash pooling facility with ABNAMRO Bank n.v.
+At 31 December 2021 there were nil (2020: nil) overdraft balances in companies in the cash pooling facility.
+The net overdraft position in the cash pooling facility as at 31 December 2021 was nil (2020: nil).
 This guarantee is not expected to give rise to any loss.